bigwiv/Biopython-cn/chr2.rst

 including an identifier, name and description.
-The ``Bio.SeqIO`` module for reading and writing sequence file formats works with ``SeqRecord`` objects, which will be introduced below and covered in more detail by Chapter?\ `5 <#chapter:Bio.SeqIO>`__.
+The ``Bio.SeqIO`` module for reading and writing sequence file formats works with ``SeqRecord`` objects, which will be introduced below and covered in more detail by Chapter \ `5 <#chapter:Bio.SeqIO>`__.

 This covers the basic features and uses of the Biopython sequence class.
-Now that you°Øve got some idea of what it is like to interact with the Biopython libraries, it°Øs time to delve into the fun, fun world of dealing with biological file formats!
+Now that you‚Äôve got some idea of what it is like to interact with the Biopython libraries, it‚Äôs time to delve into the fun, fun world of dealing with biological file formats!

-2.3??A usage example
+2.3  A usage example
 --------------------

-Before we jump right into parsers and everything else to do with Biopython, let°Øs set up an example to motivate everything we do and make life more interesting.
-After all, if there wasn°Øt any biology in this tutorial, why would you want you read it?
+Before we jump right into parsers and everything else to do with Biopython, let‚Äôs set up an example to motivate everything we do and make life more interesting.
+After all, if there wasn‚Äôt any biology in this tutorial, why would you want you read it?

-Since I love plants, I think we°Øre just going to have to have a plant based example (sorry to all the fans of other organisms out there!).
+Since I love plants, I think we‚Äôre just going to have to have a plant based example (sorry to all the fans of other organisms out there!).
-Having just completed a recent trip to our local greenhouse, we°Øve suddenly developed an incredible obsession with Lady Slipper Orchids (if you wonder why, have a look at some `Lady Slipper Orchids photos on Flickr <http://www.flickr.com/search/?q=lady+slipper+orchid&s=int&z=t>`__,
+Having just completed a recent trip to our local greenhouse, we‚Äôve suddenly developed an incredible obsession with Lady Slipper Orchids (if you wonder why, have a look at some `Lady Slipper Orchids photos on Flickr <http://www.flickr.com/search/?q=lady+slipper+orchid&s=int&z=t>`__,